 PPR has a Steering Group of about ten officers, elected annually.
-Here are the main officers.
+Here are the main officers for 2017/18.

 Like many people in the local area I come from somewhere else – I was born and grew up in Norwich.
 I moved to South Norwood in 1990 from Brighton where I trained to become an architect.
 I am now a director of a large London practice where I mainly design ‘social infrastructure’ including schools, hospitals in Africa, and even the new London Bridge Station which is gradually taking shape.